sandiegodata-projects/chartercitiesinstitute.org-sez/README.md

 ## Setting up environment

-To get started, you should set up a conda environment with the environment file in the ``requirements`` directory, using the ``conda-linux.yaml`` or ``conda-mac.yaml`` files:

-    $ cd requirements
+The conda environment files are created using the Makefile in the ``conda-environment`` submodule; See the README there for how to update the file

+To install these files on a Mac:

-    $ conda env create -f conda-env.yaml
+    conda env create -f conda-environment/build/conda-Darwin.yaml -n sez
-    $ conda activate sez

-You can also set a different name for the new environment
+For Linux

-    $ conda env create -f conda-env.yaml -n other_name
+    conda env create -f conda-environment/build/conda-linux.yaml -n sez
-    $ conda activate other_name

-Then you can run jupyter-lab and run some of the notebooks:

-    $ cd ../
-    $ jupyter-lab
+For other environments you will need to create an environment file

 You can also run Jupyter in the conda environment under Docker by running the Makefile in the ``docker`` directory: